sike25/Three-Maze-Games/README.md

 # Three-Maze-Games
-A project that implements three different maze games, allows the user to try solve them and displays a solution reached by a single maze-solver that uses a breadth-first search algorithm to reach a solution for each of the mazes.
+A Java Swing project that implements three different maze games, allows the user to try solve them and displays a solution reached by a single maze-solver that uses a breadth-first search algorithm to reach a solution for each of the mazes.